mperov/inventory-of-access/README.md

 ## How to use

-There are two main ways using of inventory-of-access.
+There are three main ways using of inventory-of-access.

 #### The frist - showing some tables
 It allows to understand what users are in what groups: